Human hepatitis B immunoglobulin.

 For safety with respect to transmissible agents, see Precautions.

-Human hepatitis B immunoglobulin should be administrated three to four weeks after vaccination with such a live attenuated vaccine; in case administration of human hepatitis B immunoglobulin is essential within three to four weeks after vaccination, then revaccination should be performed three months after the administration of human hepatitis B immunoglobulin.
+Vaccinations with Live Attenuated Virus Vaccines: Immunoglobulin administration may impair the efficacy of live attenuated virus vaccines eg, measles, rubella, mumps and varicella vaccines for a period of up to 3 months.
+Human hepatitis B immunoglobulin should be administered 3-4 weeks at the earliest after vaccination with such a live attenuated vaccine; in case administration of human hepatitis B immunoglobulin is essential within 3-4 weeks after vaccination, then revaccination should be performed 3 months after the administration of human hepatitis B immunoglobulin.

 J06BB04 - hepatitis B immunoglobulin ; Belongs to the class of specific immunoglobulins.
 Used in passive immunizations.